 What is the Expanded Accounting Equation?

 The expanded accounting equation breaks down shareholder’s equity (otherwise known as owners’ equity) into more depth than the fundamental accounting equation.
-It allows analysts and accountants to see how shareholder’s equity is distributed and how that may impact the company.
-It shows the impact on equity concerning net income and the transactions related to the owners (dividends, etc.).
+It allows analysts and accountants to see the components of shareholder’s equity and how it impacts the company.
+It breaks down net income and the transactions related to the owners (dividends, etc.).

 Fundamental Accounting Equation

 The more simplified version of the accounting equation is called the “fundamental accounting equation” or the “balance sheet equation.”
 It is equal to:

 The fundamental accounting equation is debatably the foundation of all accounting, specifically the double-entry accounting system and the balance sheet.
 Double-entry accounting is the concept that every transaction will affect both sides of the accounting equation equally, and the equation will stay balanced at all times.
 Double-entry accounting is used for journal entries of any kind.

 - Assets are resources a company has that hold a future benefit.
 Assets are found by combining all current assets with all non-current assets.
 Common examples of assets include cash, accounts receivable, machinery, land, and prepaid expenses.

 - Liabilities are obligations of a company to pay money owed to a lender as a result of a previous transaction.
 The liability total can be found by adding all current liabilities with all long-term debts and other obligations.
 Common examples of liabilities include accounts payable, taxes owed, and bank loans.

 - Shareholder’s equity is the company owners’ residual claims on assets after deducting all liabilities deducted.
 The expanded accounting equation will further break them down.

 The expanded accounting equation is broken down to be: